p-11/pq-address-ts/README.md

 ## A Note on Hash Algorithms

-The default hash function for `pq-address` is SHA-256.
+The default hash function for `@project-eleven/pq-address` is SHA-256.
 256 bit hash functions are currently considered secure against Grover's attack.
 Even if the preimage is recovered, it only reveals a PQ secure public key and thus Shor's is not applicable.